jessewei/jupyter_nodejs/README.md

 # Jupyter with multiple engine support
 This repository is a Jupyter service for data science.

-Its feature is many programing language kernel, IPython3 (python2.7.9), IJulia, IRkernel, IGo, IScala, Bash, Redis kernel, IJavascript.
+It covered many programing language kernel, IPython3 (python2.7.9), IJulia, IRkernel, IGo, IScala, Bash, Redis kernel, IJavascript.
 Distribution of python is anaconda-2.1.0, this distribution is the latest version of using python2.

 Those utilites included for [IBM Watson service](https://console.ng.bluemix.net/) laboratory are listed as below:
+- Google Cloud API
 - Watson SDK for nodejs and python
 - Node.js: json-query
 - Python: wordcloud

 ## Docker Hub Description
-### Docker Installation :
+### Docker Installation

 - [Windows](https://docs.docker.com/windows/step_one/)
 - [MacOS](https://docs.docker.com/mac/step_one/)